cesarodriguez4/react-visor/README.md

 # react-visor
+## Gallery build using React.
+Soon:
-Get awesome wallpapers from flickr using ReacJS
+- Get awesome wallpapers from flickr APIRest using ReacJS